 - Adaptation Displacement: Villainous originally came from a series of web shorts made in 2012 for Ituriel's website That Place To Hang Out.
-It doesn't help that almost all of the artwork and shorts were removed off of the website, and the original shorts have been privatized on its main YouTube page, likely for legal reasons—as CN owns the rights of the show now.
+It doesn't help that almost all of the artwork and shorts were removed off of the website, and the original shorts have been privatized on its main YouTube page, likely for legal reasons—as Cartoon Network now owns the rights to the show.

-- Awesome Ego: Black Hat is narcissistic and thinks that he is the greatest villain ever.
+- Awesome Ego: Black Hat thinks that he is the greatest villain ever.
 It's hard to blame him.
-His muscular version is also an example, thanks to his hammy personality.
+His muscular version is a great example, thanks to his hammy personality.

 - Awesome Music: The music from the teaser trailer gives us a catchy theme set to a dark jazz number that sings about Black Hat and how evil and frightening he is:"Gather around my children,